 I had seen The Apartment before and remembered it being great.
 But I was so repeatedly wowed by this smart and unpredictable film.
 I love it when a film lays out its “setups” right before your very eyes but without ruining the payoff.
 The Apartment does it masterfully on several occasions.

 The Apartment was the last black and white film to win best picture until 1993 (Schindler’s List).
-When Billy Wilder accepted the Oscar he commented how this was the result of the effort of the entire team and suggested the Oscar be split down the middle for the two “most valuable players” Jack Lemon and Shirley MacLaine.
+When Billy Wilder accepted the Oscar he commented how this was the result of the effort of the entire team and suggested the Oscar be split down the middle for the two “most valuable players” Jack Lemmon and Shirley MacLaine.
 I can’t argue with that.

 They are positively electric on screen.
-Lemon gives such a complete performance.
+Lemmon gives such a complete performance.
 It’s all of the little things that he does to make C.C.
 Baxter such a complete character.
 Watching him strain spaghetti with a tennis racket is like watching Gene Kelly dance.
 Every move is perfect and yet it seems effortless.

 MacLaine is so adorable you can’t help but fall for her quiet charm.
 Her scenes with MacMurray really demonstrate a depth that might have otherwise been missing in the hands of a lesser actress.